IMG_8498-2_Meeting.jpg

 So what is Pagri doing?

 That is why PAGRI is transitioning this project to one that provides, “Education and help to farmers to transition to organic farming” in the Faridkot district of Punjab.
-For this we have been fortunate to find a very capable, motivated, sincere and active person in Balwinder Singh, who has good knowledge of organic agriculture, to educate and encourage farmers and educate consumers.
+We are starting helping farmers start organic kitchen gardens combined with poultry farming.

 Winter is a good time to try techniques